axelpale/nudged/README.md

 ## Licence

 The nudged source code is open source and free to use.
 It is released under a [MIT licence](LICENSE).

+## See also

+- [Affineplane](https://axelpale.github.io/affineplane/) geometry library is directly compatible with Nudged object interfaces.
+It provides further tools to transform geometry and manipulate transformations in 2D and 3D.
+- [Tapspace.js](https://github.com/taataa/tapspace) is a toolkit for zoomable user interfaces.
+Tapspace.js heavily depends on the nudged algorithm in multi-touch recognition, web content layout, and tensor geometry.
+- [Apollonius](https://axelpale.github.io/apollonius/) is another math-heavy geometry package from the author of Nudged.
+Apollonius considers finding a circle that is simultaneously tangent to three other circles.